How to package a Django application as an Aldryn addon#

 substituted for the dashes.

-This will allow the Control Panel to copy the application’s templates into the project’s Git repository when the addon is first installed in a project.
-If the names don’t match, the project will still work, but the templates will not be made available for easy editing.
+This will allow the Control Panel to copy the application’s templates into the application’s Git repository when the addon is first installed in an application.
+If the names don’t match, the application will still work, but the templates will not be made available for easy editing.

 The addon will then contain some additional files: